 The boutique Tuscan-style winery offers 17 exceptional vintages inspired by Italian wine-making traditions.
 The winery has a very relaxed, romantic setting with a handcrafted copper bar surrounded by chandeliers and mahogany tables.

 Notable bottles include the Maestro Premium Red Wine Blend, which has already sold out in advance of its release, as well as their award-winning Chardonnay.

 Paradise Hills Vineyard offers 10% off cases of their new releases during specific timeframes.
-Currently, Paradise Hills is preparing from a spring harvest with Chilean wines.
+Currently, Paradise Hills is preparing for a spring harvest of Chilean wines.